 * Mormon church buildings are austere and not particularly conducive to meditation and casual social interaction.
 Relief Society rooms are about as good as it gets.
-Plastic tables and folding chairs are functional but not particularly inviting gathering places.
+Plastic tables and folding chairs are functional but not particularly inviting, comfortable gathering places.

-** To my knowledge, neither Christ nor Handbook I or II require a particular mode of dress in order to worship.
+** To my knowledge, neither Christ nor Handbooks I or II require a particular mode of dress in order to worship.
 (Although Christ did specify clothing for his apostles.
-(See Mark 6:8-9 and Matt 10:10.)
-Prior to being called into the stake presidency, a former ward member typically wore cargo pants to church, so atypical clothing might not be good calling repellent.
+See Mark 6:8-9 and Matt 10:10.)
+Prior to being called into the stake presidency, a former ward member of mine typically wore cargo pants to church.
+So, atypical clothing might not be good calling repellent.
 If you are concerned about modesty, women in pants might be better than short dresses.